alteredcube/php-development-container/README.md

 *note: See FAQ for composer, npm and database usage

 # FAQ

+## How do I use redis?
+First step is to uncomment the redis section in the `docker-compose.yml` file and you are ready to go!
+In your php you can use the host `redis` as a host connection parameter for the redis connection.

 ## How do I execute composer commands?
 Execute the following command: